sebastianbergmann/php-jenkins-template/README.markdown

 Check out `php-hudson-template` from Git:

     cd $HUDSON_HOME/jobs
-    git clone git://github.com/sebastianbergmann/php-hudson-template.git
+    git clone git://github.com/sebastianbergmann/php-hudson-template.git php-template

 * Restart Hudson.
+* Click on "New Job".
-* Create a new "free-style software project" job
+* Enter a "Job name".
+* Select "Copy existing job" and enter "php-template" into the "Copy from" field.
+* Click "OK".
-* Fill in your "Source Code Management" information
+* Fill in your "Source Code Management" information.
-* Configure an Ant-based build
+* Configure an Ant-based build.
-* Activate "Use publishers from another project" and select `php-hudson-template` as the "Template Project".
+* Click "Save".